opitz/docker_multihost/README.md

 -------------
 <i>located at: /usr/local/bin/</i>

 To run a Docker container a script is provided.
-It should idally placed in your PATH (e.g. /usr/local/bin/run_multihost) and needs to be executable
+It should idally placed in your PATH (e.g. /usr/local/bin/run_multihost) and needs to be executable.

-You can run a Docker container  with one of the following uses:
+You can run a Docker container  with one of the following options:
  * run_multihost 		= centos7_php7_httpd (default)
  * run_multihost -ou 		= ubuntu_php7_apache2
  * run_multihost -p5 		= centos7_php56_httpd
  * run_multihost -ou -p5 	= ubuntu_php56_apache2

-You will need to adopt the settings to these repositories on the <b>host</b> machine according to your setup:
- * sites_enabled_path	: path to the folder 'sites-enabled' that contains the server .config files which will be used by apache2/httpd in the Docker container
- * www_path		: path to the general document root for the apache2/httpd server - it will comtain subdirectories that should match the .config files in sites-enabled
- * moodledata_path	: path to the general moodledata folder - it will contain a subrirectory for every (Moodle-)server configured.
-It should contain a symlink to /filedir to access moodledata files.
-This way the cache is retained even between server restarts.
- * filedir_path		: path to a moodledata/filedir.
-This repository which will be available as /filedir in running Docker comntainers and from there can be mapped multiple times via symlink into the moodledata used by the VHOSTs in the Docker container.

 This script will also create/update the /usr/local/bin/restart_multihost command (see below) according to the selected container